BIH-CEI/rarelink/README.md

 ## Contributing

 Please write an issue or exchange with other users in the discussions if you encounter any problems or wish to give feedback.
-Feel free to reach out to us, if you are interested in collaborating and improve the use of REDCap for rare disease research and care.
+Feel free to reach out to adam.graefe@charite.de, if you are interested in collaborating and improve the use of REDCap for rare disease research and care.

 ## Resources